Demand management measures

 Where a research organisation submits more applications to any round than allowed under the cap, NERC will office-reject any excess applications, based purely on the time of submission through the Je-S system (last submitted = first rejected).
 Any lead or component application from another research organisation linked to the rejected application will also be rejected.
 If any applications are subsequently rejected based on rule adherence or remit, a research organisation cannot submit alternative applications.

-An application counts towards an organisation's quota, where that organisation is applying as the grant-holding organisation (of the lead or component grant).
+All applications (submitted either as a lead or component) count towards an organisation's quota, where that organisation is applying as the grant-holding organisation (of the lead or component grant).
 This will be the organisation of the principal investigator of the lead or component grant.

 The data used in the calculation will exclude applications that are 'office rejected' or 'withdrawn by research organisation'.
 Where an application is considered outside the NERC remit and redirected to another research council under the Cross-Council Funding Agreement it will be 'withdrawn by the research organisation' on the NERC system and not count in calculations towards the quota.